 This is the third Creative Placemaking Leadership Summit for the South since 2018.
 About 600 people participated in the first two Summits.

 Can I go if I don’t live or work in the region?

 Sure, everyone is welcome to participate.
-But please know that the sessions are oriented to issues that face communities in Virginia, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Kentucky, Tennessee, and the Appalachian region.
+But please know that the sessions are oriented to issues that face communities in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, southwestern New York, North Carolina, southeastern Ohio, western Pennsylvania, South Carolina, Virginia, Kentucky, Tennessee, and West Virginia.
 Your communities may be facing the same issues, so you can still get a lot out of the Summit.

 The in-person Summits are great for helping me build connections.
 How do I do that in an online Summit?